 - This is the lowest level of central bank reserves since April 2014, and raises concerns on Pakistan's liquidity position

-Foreign exchange reserves held by the State Bank of Pakistan (SBP) fell another $294 million to a highly critical level of $5.82 billion, data on Thursday showed.
+Foreign exchange reserves held by the State Bank of Pakistan (SBP) fell another $245 million to a highly critical level of $5.58 billion, data released on Thursday showed.
 This is the lowest level of SBP-held reserves since April 2014.

-SBP’s level of foreign exchange reserves, which stood at nearly $18 billion at the start of the year but has undergone significant depletion during the last 12 months, underscores the urgent need for Pakistan to complete the next review of the International Monetary Fund (IMF) programme.
+SBP’s foreign exchange reserves, which stood at nearly $18 billion at the start of the 2022 but have undergone significant depletion, underscore the urgent need for Pakistan to complete the next review of the International Monetary Fund (IMF) programme.

 As of now, talks on the ninth review seemed to have stalled over some prior conditions of the Washington-based lender.